 Mike keeps forgetting about the destruction his addiction has caused him so he plans to say to himself at least twice today: smoking has caused me destruction and pain, it has in the past and it will in the future.

-Get rid of the habit of smoking by finding an oral substitute: Keep other things around to pop in your mouth when cravings hit.
+Find an oral substitute to stop smoking: Keep other things around to pop in your mouth when cravings hit.
 Good choices include mints, hard candy, carrot or celery sticks, gum, and sunflower seeds.

 “We become what we think.”